hanelee/hanelee.github.io/index.md

 <br><br> <br>

 Hi!
-I am an incoming postdoc at the [Data Science Institute at the University of Chicago](https://datascience.uchicago.edu/), working with [Moon Duchin](https://mggg.org/).
+I am a postdoc at the [Data Science Institute at the University of Chicago](https://datascience.uchicago.edu/), working with [Moon Duchin](https://mggg.org/people/mduchin/) at the [Data and Democracy Lab](https://mggg.org/).
 I recently received my PhD from the [Statistics Department at Columbia University](https://stat.columbia.edu/), where I was advised by [Michael Sobel](https://scholar.google.com/citations?user=cuKCFmcAAAAJ&hl=en).
 My first name is pronounced [Hayn], and my pronouns are they/them.

 My research focuses on the intersection of statistics and political science, motivated by substantive questions from American politics--especially in public opinion, political polarization, and race, ethnicity, and politics.
 To operationalize and measure political phenomena, I apply diverse statistical methods: optimal transport, latent factor models, network theory, optimization, causal inference, and more.
 The topics I have been working on include developing new measures of ideological and affective polarization using the Wasserstein distance and measuring congressional social ties from roll call votes.
 I am also interested in studying statistical methods related to race from a critical theory perspective.